alt

 Ditto

-According to locals, this is one of the best restaurants in Whitby.
-It’s an intimate bistro-style place that prides itself on being different.
+According to locals, Ditto is one of the best restaurants in Whitby.
+It’s an intimate bistro-style place that prides itself on offering cuisines from across the globe.
 Expect dishes such as beef and beetroot cannelloni, and a potage of vegetables topped with a crispy egg.
-Book ahead – there’s only space for 20 covers per night.
+Book ahead is essential, as there’s only space for 20 covers per night.

 8